Important facts about UC

 Get the latest information about RINVOQ.

-If your UC symptoms are getting in the way of day-to-day activities, it may be time to talk to your gastroenterologist.
+If your UC symptoms are getting in the way of day-to-day activities, it may be time to talk to your gastroenterologist about different ulcerative colitis medications.

 Understand the importance of setting proactive Goals for UC Treatment >